 Stormwater Monitoring Gaps

 There is currently limited PCB monitoring data for unregulated and NPDES- regulated stormwater from all jurisdictions within the Chesapeake Bay watershed.
-Jurisdictions which have already developed TMDLs to address PCB impairments have estimated loads for unregulated and NPDES-regulated stormwater using in-stream PCB monitoring data.
-VA has also conducted PCB monitoring of stormwater from NPDES industrial facilities.
+Jurisdictions which have already developed TMDLs to address PCB impairments have estimated loads for unregulated and NPDES-regulated stormwater using in-stream PCB monitoring data. .
+In VA, permitees have conducted PCB monitoring of stormwater from NPDES industrial facilities .
 However, TMDL programs in general have limited resources to conduct outfall monitoring for NPDES regulated stormwater dischargers and thus apply a watershed scale approach to estimate these loads.

 Except for very few industrial MS4 stormwater permittees, NPDES regulated stormwater dischargers in all Bay jurisdictions are not currently required to monitor for PCBs under any permit category.
 Without this information it is not feasible for TMDL programs to estimate loads from specific dischargers to identify sources of PCBs that require reductions as well as to track-down sources of PCB contamination within the watershed.
 High resolution/low detection limit data is needed as demonstrated in the Delaware Bay TMDL where such data was critical to target PCB reductions.